 How an Air Fryer Works

 First, air fryers are smaller than convection ovens and are, therefore, easier to heat.
-However, the main difference between a convection oven and an air fryer is that your food is the heat source.
+However, the main difference between a convection oven and an air fryer is that your food never comes into contact with the heat source.
 According to Gowise, the heating element is located above the food.
 Then, the hot air is dispersed around the chamber of the food.
 The open bottom of the unit heats, and a fan pulls that heat to the top for gentler cooking.

 For more information on air fryers, check out our article, What Is an Air Fryer?.

 - An air fryer is smaller.
 This means the unit heats and cooks faster than a convection oven.
 However, it is important to keep in mind that because convection ovens are larger, you can cook more food at once whereas you might have to cook in batches with an air fryer.
 The air fryer will also take up less space on your counter tops than a convection oven.

 - Air Fryers circulate air faster, and there is no direct heat source on the food.
 This is great news for bakers and those who love that deep fried texture without the fat.
 Because of the air circulation, the air fryer is gentler on foods, like baked goods, which could collapse in the harsh air circulation in a convection oven.

 - Air fryers are easier to clean.
 Because of their removable, dishwasher safe, non-stick parts, cleaning an air fryer is faster and easier than cleaning a non-immersible convection oven.